Golden Wonder: Products

 Golden Wonder launched the cheese & onion crisp flavour in 1962.
-Their first flavoured crisp, the concept was first devised by Tayto in southern Ireland in 1953.
+Their first flavoured crisp, the concept was first devised by Tayto in Ireland in 1953.

 In the 1970s Golden Wonder produced a line of shell-shaped crisps called Rock 'n' Roller Crisps, named after that decade's rock and roll revival.
-They were available in Salt & Vinegar, Cheese & Onion and Crispy Bacon flavours.
+They were available in salt & vinegar, cheese & onion and crispy bacon flavours.
 Golden Wonder ceased to make them in the 1980s.

 In the 1980s Golden Wonder claimed on television and on their packets to be Britain's Noisiest Crisp.
 In the following decade a popular series of television adverts with adult actors indulging in childish antics carried another famous slogan: You'll never grow old in Golden Wonderland!.

 In 2009 the Golden Wonder brand started to be used by Symingtons Ltd, under licence, for the production of The Nation's Noodle and The Nation's Pasta.
 The new range of instant noodles is similar to the Pot Noodle range, previously produced by Golden Wonder.
 Golden Wonder branding now features on snacks previously marketed by Red Mill, another snack manufacturer taken over by Tayto.

 Golden Wonder now produces a number of different flavours of potato crisp; it is also the current owner of the XL Crisp brand.
 Golden Wonder was the former owner of the Wotsits brand, but when the company changed hands in May 2002 it was sold off separately to rival brand Walkers.
 Previous snacks Wheat Crunchies, Chips & Burgers and the corn based Nik Naks are now owned by KP.